rrvt/BkGd/README.md

 ## Updates

+### Update 10/30/22

+Start app at the same position and size as when the app last exited.
+Update the background of the toolbar.
+Update the help file icons.

 ### Update 9/14/22

 Added a little logic to copy information on the window into the clip board.
 Here are the steps: